Would you like tips for attracting monarch butterflies to your yard this year? I’ve been seeing them in my garden for a few weeks now.

-The first Saturday in May is marked as the day to Start Seeing Monarchs.
+The first Saturday in May is marked National Start Seeing Monarchs Day.
 What an appropriate national day for this time of the year!

 This day was chosen to raise people’s awareness of the butterfly so that it does not end up on the endangered species list.

 The monarch butterfly’s breeding season starts in spring.
 Many plants that flower — especially native plants — are wonderful sources of nectar for monarch butterflies.

 Even though monarchs love all flowers, but milkweed leaves are the only food that monarch caterpillars actually eat.

 This beautiful yellow and black butterfly is a milkweed butterfly.

 The butterflies range somewhere around 3-4 inches in size.